 This article will take a look at this range of Husky breeds and cheer you up with the beauty of these animals!

 The Siberian Husky

 Known as the “original Huskies,” this breed was formerly bred to bring sled dogs.

 They are great runners with incredible stamina.
 While Husky dogs are most renowned for their performance in sled competitions, they also served in the US Army’s Arctic Search and Rescue Unit in WWII!

-Males may weigh up to 95 pounds and grow up to 26 inches in height.
+Male Alaskan Malamutes, one of the larger types of husky dogs, can weigh up to 95 pounds and reach up to 26 inches in height.